-You know you’re ready to start a business - but are you ready ready?
+You know you’re ready to start a small business - but are you ready ready?

 Want to know the basics you need to start your business?
 Take a look at our handy checklist:

-The answer depends on how you choose to structure your business.
+Structuring your small business should be the first thing you do.
 If you’re a sole proprietor, for example, you can come up with your own company name, or just do business under your own name.
 If you choose to operate under a company name as a sole proprietor, you’ll be considered: “NAME doing business as COMPANY NAME”.

 A general partnership should register their business name, which can be a unique trade name or a combination of the partners’ last names (law firms often opt for the latter choice).